otrv4/otrv4/otrv4.md

              * Forget all encryption keys for this correspondent and transition the state to `FINISHED`.

           * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.
 The heartbeat message should have the `IGNORE_UNREADABLE` flag set.

 If the version is 3:

 * If msgstate is `MSGSTATE_ENCRYPTED`:

-    * Verify the information (MAC, keyids, ctr value, etc.) in the message.
+    * Verify the information (MAC, keyids, ctr value, etc) in the message.
-    * If the instance tag in the message is not the instance tag you are currently using, ignore the message.
+    * If the instance tag in the message is not the instance tag you are currently using:

+      * Discard the message and optionally warn the user.

     * If the verification succeeds:

       * Decrypt the message and display the human-readable part (if non-empty) to the user.
       * Update the D-H encryption keys, if necessary.